theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 {% if page.parent != "table-cdc" %}
 **[Count rows]** <br>
-Returns the number of rows/data records of an extraction, considering the WHERE and HAVING clauses stored.
+Returns the number of rows/data records of an extraction, considering the WHERE and HAVING clauses.
+{% endif %}

+{% if page.parent == "table-cdc" and page.product == "xtract-for-alteryx" %}
+**[Count rows]** <br>
+Returns the number of rows/data records of an extraction, considering the WHERE clause.
 {% endif %}

 {% if page.product != "xtract-for-alteryx" %}